-When driving through newer neighborhoods seeking new construction, having a knowledgeable agent on your team can be the difference between a good home buying experience and a bad one. will be your guide when navigating the myriad of new homes today to locate one that's a match for your family.
+While scoping out newer neighborhoods looking for new construction, having a knowledgeable Realtor on your team can be the difference between a good home buying experience and a bad one. will help you navigate the sea of new homes today to find one that's right for you.

-For example, if a home has been on the market a while and the builder has a lot sunk into it, then you have some room.
+Consider a property has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, it's unlikely you'll get a deal.
+However, if a home was recently completed, it's unlikely you'll get a deal.

-While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
-Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before it's too late.
+While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
+Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

 At Remax Components, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at